Winterwatch on BBC 2 - Everything you need to know

 What is Winterwatch about and who is hosting?

 Chris Packham, Michaela Strachan, Gillian Burke and Iolo Williams present a week of programmes live from the Cairngorms, showcasing wildlife stories recorded across the UK.
-In the next episode, the hosting line-up continue reflecting on how the natural world copes during the hard winter months, including the science behind why ducks don’t die of cold.
+In the final episode, they review the events of the last week, as well as reflect on an eventful year.
+There’s a lot to think about, including three species of egrets now breeding in Britain, butterflies on the wing all year round and record-breaking temperatures in the Scottish Highlands.

-They also hear all about the mini beasts captured on camera by a passionate amateur photographer and share the mass spectacle of 30,000 redwings roosting in a remote wood in Lancashire’s Ribble Valley.
+As well as tackling these changes, the hosts will predict what’s in store for future winters.

 Is there a review for Winterwatch?